Things To Do In The Cairngorms & Aberdeenshire

 7. Mountain Biking

 With a mix of mountain routes and quiet roads through forests, there are a number of great mountain biking trails across the national park.
 For family-friendly, purpose built trails, visit Laggan Wolftrax or the Glenlivet Estate.
-Or, if you prefer something a bit more rough around the edges, definitely head to Pitfichie Forest near our Deeside Inn in Ballater, or take a visit to High Burnside near Aviemore.
+Or, if you prefer something a bit more rough around the edges, definitely head to Pitfichie Forest near our Balmoral Arms (formerly named Deeside Inn) in Ballater, or take a visit to High Burnside near Aviemore.